eezstreet/SWATEliteForce/README.md

 - Externalized the position of the weapon in first person and in iron sights.
 - LaunchSEF.exe now works correctly on Windows XP.
 - Cut Content Restored: M1Super90 Defense shotgun added
+- Cut Content Restored: Enemies will now use the unused "ReportedBarricading" lines.
 - Fixed SEF bug: AI-controlled officers would try and take cover when an enemy was at point-blank range, instead of firing at them.
 - Fixed SEF bug: Wedges not depleting weight when used
 - Fixed SEF bug: AI-controlled officers were more focused on falling in than engaging suspects at times.